Introduction

 task you can create a platform-specific installer for your application.

-The plugin requires Java 11 and Gradle 4.8 or newer.
-While it might work with some combinations of older Java and Gradle versions, these are not officially supported. |
+The plugin requires Java 11 and Gradle 7.0 or newer.
+While it might work with some combinations of older Java and Gradle versions, these are not officially supported.
+If you are forced to work with an older Gradle release, you should use the version 1.12.7 of this plugin. |

 To use the plugin, include the following in your build script: